-Habitual truancy citations will be served on the parent/guardian by personal service or certified mail.
-The parent/guardian will have the right to appeal a truancy citation in writing to the principal within ten (10) days of being issued.
+A notice of truancy will be served on the parent/guardian by personal service or regular mail.
+The parent/guardian will have the right to appeal a notice of truancy in writing to the Principal within ten (10) days of being issued.